 I remember when I was a kid going to visit my grandparents in Carthage, Tennessee.
 My parents would load us up into the ’75 Pontiac and make the 55-mile drive to my grandparents’ house.
 This was before the days of cellphones, tablets, and in-car entertainment systems.
 I was usually left my own devices.
 Staring out the window at the passing cows and the rolling hills of middle Tennessee was abject torture for a 10-year-old.
 I was sooooo bored, and the drive seemed to take forever!
 In reality, even at the unbelievably slow, gas saving, 55 m.p.h. interstate speed, the drive only took about an hour.
 I’m pretty sure that every kid had this perspective growing up.
 Math class, waiting in line at the grocery store, the drive to grandma’s house, and pretty much any other unpleasant event seemed to drag on for an eternity.

 Even as a young adult, I experienced this passage of time during certain events.
 When I was in Army Basic Combat Training at Fort Dix, New Jersey in the winter of 1990-1991, we took our final physical fitness test (PFT) shortly before graduation.
 The PFT consisted of as doing many pushups and sit ups you could do in 2 minutes, then a timed 2-mile run.
 I was never a fast running, but I could go for long distances at a more moderate pace.
-But for the 2-mile run, I really had to push myself.
+But for the 2-mile run, I really had to push myself to make the required time.
 At about the 1-mile mark, I hit a wall.
 Anyone who has ever run knows that feeling.
 Your lungs are burning, you get a “stitch” in your side, your heart is pounding, and you feel like you’re about to die.
 I recall thinking that this was the most painful thing I had ever done, and I thought the pain would never end.
 I eventually crashed through the wall, got a surge of endorphins, and I finished the run at just a bit over 15 minutes—a respectable and (more importantly) passing time.
 My physical anguish really only lasted for maybe 10 minutes.

 Recently, I got to thinking about how we view time, particularly with respect to painful events.
 As a kid, time seemed to drag on for an eternity.
 As a young adult, certain events felt like they were long and arduous.
 But as I’m rapidly approaching half a century old, I’m starting to realize how short life really is.
 In fact, as I grow older, time seems to be moving at an accelerated pace.